-Project description group A (Corinna Sy) & Project description group B (Prof. Krois):
+Project description group A (Prof. a.V.
+Calas) & Project description group B (Prof. Krois):

-Eco-social design can be understood as a diversity of practices and projects that want to contribute to a much-needed transformation of the relations among humans and between humans and other living beings/ecosystems, in order to move towards more sustainable, non-alienated, resilient, just and equitable futures.
+Eco-social design can be understood as a diversity of practices and projects that wants to contribute to a much-needed transformation of the relations among humans and between humans and other living beings/ecosystems, in order to move towards more sustainable, non-alienated, resilient, just and equitable futures.
 This embraces a myriad of changes of producing, distributing and consuming, of living and working together, of societies, economies and cultures.
 As a whole, this can be called the great social-ecological transformation.
-Thanks to the climate movement finally these issues entered the public debate focusing on global warming and species extinction, which therefore became the annual theme of the study courses under the title AGENDA 1.5°C. This climate change mitigation is not limited to technically reducing greenhouse gases and increasing sequestration but requires a transformation of the dominant economic and cultural model.
-While climate change adaption cannot be reduced to technical measures for coping with heat and drought but calls for resilient societies and social infrastructures.
+This goes along with practices that "maintain, continue, and repair our 'world' so that we can live in it as well as possible.
+That world includes our bodies, our selves, and our environment, all of which we seek to interweave in a complex, life-sustaining web.", as Bernice Fisher and Joan C. Tronto outline their idea of CARE, which is the annual theme of the study course.
+The theme serves as an inspiration (not a limitation).
+It brings up questions such as: What to care about and for?
+With and for whom?
+Which (social) infrastructures, interfaces, tools, spaces and processes can be designed to enable CARE giving and CARE receiving?
+How to design these in CARE-ful ways?

-With such transformation-ambitions, students develop projects in cooperation with external partners.
-As the first step with semester start, students get in a dialogue with potential partners in the Partner Forum.
+With such perspectives students develop projects in cooperation with external partners.
+As the first step with the start of the semester, students get into a dialogue with potential partners in the Partner Forum.
 Students are free to invite other potential partners, too (to be communicated and coordinated beforehand).
-As a next step, students create teams (pairs of students are recommended for a team, but three students can form a team if justified; one team per partner).
+As a next step, students create teams (one team per partner of 2-3 students).

 Students are supported in the continuous development of their design-driven projects, from defining the brief to prototyping, testing and reflecting.
 This goes along with cycles of ideation, research, sketching, quick prototyping and testing, in the atelier, the labs and in "the real world".
-Early on students are encouraged to work in exploratory and experimental ways, quickly developing rough mockups, models, sketches, visualizations and prototypes, for making ideas visible and tangible.
-The process is supported by the course in Design Research Project 1 + 2, and additionally by techniques, methods and reflections deriving from the courses students choose to do in parallel (in the areas Observe, Analyse & Apply and in Make & Intervene).
-The design of products, spaces, processes, interactive applications and of cross-media communication is understood as an integrated task.
+Early on students are encouraged to work in exploratory and experimental ways, quickly developing rough mockups, models, sketches, visualizations and prototypes, for making ideas visible, tangible, and thus discussable.
+The process is supported by the course in Design Research Project 1 + 2, and additionally by techniques, methods and reflections deriving from the courses' students choose to do in parallel (in the areas Observe, Analyse & Apply and in Make & Intervene).
+The design of objects, spaces, processes, interactive applications and of cross-media communication is understood as an integrated task.
 Each student team is supported individually in setting their focus and priorities, in the choice of media and means, tactics and strategies, etc.

 Students are encouraged to take risks.
 Failures are seen as part of the creative process, and as an occasion to learn, to improve projects and to mature one's own practice.
-The expected outcome is a design project, which has been properly developed, prototyped, detailed, tested and evaluated in real-life situations and circumstances (as far as possible in the given time-frame).
-Projects are aspiring to enable eco-social transformations in concrete ways, but often real transformations need more than one semester.
+The expected outcome is a design project, which has been properly developed, prototyped, detailed, tested and evaluated in real-life situations and circumstances (as far as possible in the given time-frame and the ongoing Covid19-situation).
+Projects are aspiring to enable social-ecological transformations and CARE in concrete ways, but often real transformations need more than one semester.
 Therefore, it is important to develop projects in ways that enable continuation and future development.

-The project outcomes are exhibited Gäste-Ospiti-Guests (GOG), the end-of-semester exhibition of the faculty.
-The outcomes and key steps need to be well documented in a booklet, including a critical reflection of their work and its future perspectives.
+The project outcomes are exhibited at Gäste-Ospiti-Guests (GOG), the end-of-semester exhibition of the faculty.
+The outcomes and key steps need to be well documented on online portfolio pages and in a booklet, including a critical reflection of their work and its future perspectives.
 An essential summary for portfolio and press has to be submitted in a defined format.